Energy-superconvergent Explicit Runge--Kutta Time Discretizations: Introduction

 \section{Introduction}

-Runge-Kutta (RK) algorithms are popular time discretization methods for solving systems of ordinary differential equations (ODEs) and ODE systems obtained from semi-discretized partial differential equations (PDEs).
-Besides stability and convergence rate of the solution, energy accuracy is another important property to consider when choosing RK methods, especially for energy conserving systems.
-Generally, only implicit RK methods can preserve the energy, but this requires solving a large system of equations.
-In contrast, explicit RK methods are more efficient but not energy-preserving.
-Energy can also be used to analyze stability and to achieve strong stability \cite{levy1998semidiscrete,gottlieb1998total,gottlieb2001strong,tadmor2002semidiscrete,sun2017stability,sun2019strong,cockburn2001runge}.
+Runge--Kutta (RK) algorithms are widely used numerical methods for solving systems of ordinary differential equations (ODEs) and ODE systems obtained from semi-discretized partial differential equations (PDEs).
+Besides stability and solution convergence rates, energy accuracy is an important criterion for selecting RK methods, especially for energy conserving systems.
+Generally, only implicit RK methods can preserve the energy \cite{cooper1987stability,sanz1988runge}.
+However, implicit methods require the solution of a large system of equations at every iteration.
+In contrast, explicit RK methods are computationally efficient, but they are generally not energy-preserving.
+Nevertheless, energy-based analysis has been widely used to study stability properties and to construct strong stability preserving (SSP) methods \cite{levy1998semidiscrete,gottlieb1998total,gottlieb2001strong,tadmor2002semidiscrete,sun2017stability,sun2019strong,cockburn2001runge}.